Year 7 Admissions

 How does my daughter gain admission to Denmark Road High School?

 Denmark Road High School is a selective school.
 To gain a place your child must first sit and achieve the required standard in the Grammar School entrance test.
-For 2021 entry, the test will be held on Saturday 12 September 2020.
+For 2021 entry, the test will now be held on the later date of Saturday 17 October 2020.

 How do I apply to sit the grammar school entrance test?